dylanpyle/beeline/README.md

 ## Caveats

 I don't use the same word list as the NYT, because I don't have theirs!
+A closer-match wordlist would be a very appreciated contribution.